giov-prl/miraControl/README.md

 # miraControl

-remember of changing paths in file according to your configuration just deploy on a web server, open index-voca.hmtl and enjoy
+remember to change paths inside the files according to your configuration just deploy on a web server, open index-voca.html and enjoy

-videos can be found here:
+videos can be found here: https://drive.google.com/drive/folders/12RIXOuTK0yOaecihdo9IQ80aJznOkC3Z?usp=sharing